Prepare for September 30th.

 Since it was founded six years ago Uber has been in a hyper-growth mode.
 Despite the advantages of growth, it can foster too much excitement and blind leaders to the organisational issues of the company.
 As Ubers goals continued to be growth-related leadership lost sight of internal structural issues such as workers wages which contribute to its negative public image.

 As exemplified by TFL’s allegations, the main concerns for the Uber model are customer safety and protection related.
 The main three issues being: Uber not having the correct measures reporting sexual harassment, not ensuring correct medical certificates and criminal checks show how Uber sacrificed their customer experience.
 These concerns were Ubers’ responsibility to address before any regulatory agency as it is the company’s legal duty to report and punish offences and policy regulation infractions.

 Leaders should be held accountable

 Uber is widely known for its ‘Bro-culture’ within the firm.
 Marsha Ershaghi pointed out the 2013 email sent by Ubers’ CEO to his employees beginning with “You better read this or I’ll kick your –s”.
 This demonstrates a company culture who’s unprofessional behaviour that starts from the top down and resonates internally.
 It is the senior members of the company who should be held accountable for the company culture and take an ethical stand as soon as they see a toxic company culture.

 So, maybe cutting corners wasn’t such a good idea after all.

 Once again, Ubers’ case demonstrates that legal compliance, effective customer service and efficient internal systems remain at the core of a stable business.

 We Can Help You Build A Solid Legal Foundation To Prevent Making Mistakes Like Uber

-Get in touch for a free Startup Legal Session and we’ll you what your business specifically needs to have a strong legal foundation and be legally compliant with all regulations for your industry.
+Get in touch and we’ll provide the solutions your business specifically needs to have a strong legal foundation and be legally compliant with all regulations for your industry.